 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment09/17/04 (U.S. District Court: Judge Sargus)

-Sentence07/15/05 Prisoner's Petition
+Sentence07/15/05 Prisoner's Petition06/15/10

 State's Return of Writ01/15/16

-FIRST REVIEW OF TRIAL Prisoner's Traverse
+FIRST REVIEW OF TRIAL Prisoner's Traverse06/17/16

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision01/03/08

 U.S. Supreme Court Review10/06/08 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

-Filed in Trial Court06/23/06 State's Brief
+Filed in Trial Court State's Brief

 Trial Court Decision11/14/07 Oral Argument

 Court of Appeals Decision12/23/08 Decision

 Supreme Court Decision06/17/09

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision09/10/08

-- Status in State Courts as of 12/31/15: No capital proceeding pending. - Status in Federal Courts as of 12/31/15: Pending in the district court on Davis' petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: Pending in the district court on Davis' petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 01/03/08, the Ohio Supreme Court affirmed Davis' conviction and death sentence on direct appeal.
 Meanwhile, on 11/14/07, the trial court denied Davis' petition for postconviction relief, which was affirmed by the 5th District Court of Appeals on 12/23/08.
 On 11/21/07, Davis filed a motion for a new trial, which was ultimately denied by the trial court, and affirmed by the court of appeals on 01/04/12.
 Meanwhile, on 06/15/10, Davis filed a petition for a writ of habeas corpus which, over the Warden's objections, he amended to add claims challenging the constitutionality of lethal injection on 07/05/12.
 Davis again amended his petition on 09/02/14, 04/23/15, and 05/01/15.
 On 09/29/15, the district court partially granted the Warden's motion to dismiss defaulted claims.
-(Note: The Warden filed a return of writ on 01/15/16.)
+The Warden filed a return of writ on 01/15/16.
+On 03/25/16, the court denied the Warden's motion to dismiss the lethal injection claims, subject to renewal following the decision in Adams v.
+Bradshaw (Adams III).
+On 09/15/16, Davis moved for discovery, which the Warden opposed on 11/14/16.